25 High School Summer Engineering Programs in 2025

 Cost:

-The four-week Multiethnic Introduction to Engineering (MITE) program focuses on college readiness with an emphasis on math and engineering research projects.
+The two-week Multiethnic Introduction to Engineering (MITE) program focuses on college readiness with an emphasis on math and engineering research projects.
 Over the course of the program, students participate in hands-on engineering projects, meet current engineering students, and learn about a wide variety of engineering majors and careers all while living like a college student in Purdue’s residence halls.
-MITE participants earn two college credits upon completion of the program.

 Location: Stony Brook University